 It is impossible to all the activities at Bowles within one week so you will be given a selection of the best ones.

-If you would like to see a full list of activities please visit out activities page but remember that it is impossible to do them all.
+If you would like to see a full list of activities, please visit our activities page but remember that it is impossible to do them all in one visit.

 What is the food like?

-We provide 3 meals a day which are all home cooked and lovingly prepared.
-We don’t offer choices but all our food is very popular.
+We provide 3 meals a day which are all homemade and lovingly prepared.
+We don’t offer choices but all of our food is very popular.

 What can I spend my money on?

-During your visit you may the chance to go to our tuck shop.
-The sweets that we have in stock do change all the time as do the prices.
+During your visit, you may have the chance to go to our tuck shop.
+The sweets that we have in stock do change, as do the prices.
 You can also buy souvenirs for family and friends.
-Currently the most expensive item we have are Hoodies that are around £16, caps are around £4.50. sweets range from 50p to £1.50.
-We do limit the amount of sweets you can buy to one per day so don’t bring a lot of money with you.
+Currently the most expensive item we have are Hoodies that are around £25, caps are around £5, sweets range from 50p to £1.
+We do limit the amount of sweets you can buy so don’t bring a lot of money with you.

 What can I do in my free time?